Sage222/SageDialogEnhance/README.md

 Make a "videos" subfolder with the source videos.
 Drag and Drop the files into the GUI or click 'Add Files" - Click Start Processing.
 See Debug tab to for details as it executes.
 Execute the script.
 It will leave the original files untouched and add a new folder called "processed".

+v6 - Added "Settings" Tab for easy adjustment of parameters